doomslayer6678/nebula-page-ideas/page-drafts/corporate.md

 **Built for Enterprise Scale From Day One**

-Enterprise TA isn't just high-volume — it's distributed teams, compliance requirements, hiring across functions and geographies, and leadership demanding data they can actually act on.
+Enterprise TA isn't just high-volume, it's distributed teams, compliance requirements, hiring across functions and geographies, and leadership demanding data they can actually act on.
 Nebula was designed for exactly this.

-✔ ATS-complementary — adds intelligence and outreach on top of what you already have ✔ Human-in-the-loop by design — AI surfaces candidates, recruiters make every call ✔ Enterprise-grade security, access controls, and compliance support ✔ Full campaign transparency — sends, opens, responses, at every stage ✔ Predictive AI, not generative — working with real candidate data, not fabricated matches
+✔ ATS-complementary - adds intelligence and outreach on top of what you already have ✔ Human-in-the-loop by design - AI surfaces candidates, recruiters make every call ✔ Enterprise-grade security, access controls, and compliance support ✔ Full campaign transparency - sends, opens, responses, at every stage ✔ Predictive AI, not generative - working with real candidate data, not fabricated matches

 ---